Manouchehri/dynamicwarpimport/README.md

 ## License

-All content of this project is under the MIT License.
+All content of this project are under the MIT License.

 ## Requirements